fusted2/Copy-Word-tables-to-Excel/README.md

 Look at my --example-- folder.

-I have a _blankExcelReport.xlsx file_.
+I have a _blankExcelReport.xlsx_ file.
 Please note that sometimes this file may contain some Excel function such as sum, countif,... and I use this file as a template to copy the number from Word tables and update the data for those functions.

 The _wordToExcel.py_ will copy the tables from _wordReport.docx_ to the _blankExcelReport.xlsx_ and save as _newExcelReport.xlsx_ (so that the original Excel template won't be messed up).